PratyushSingh07/gsoc_proposal_23/mifos_proposal.md

     }
 }
 ```
-## 2.2 Basic Integration of Navigation Graph
+# 2.2 Basic Integration of Navigation Graph
+- There aren't any navigation graphs in the project yet hence all navigation logic between different screens and activities are handled manually making the project more complex and error-prone code, which can slow down the app and make it more difficult to maintain.As the app grows in complexity, it can become increasingly difficult to manage the navigation logic manually.
+This can make it challenging to add new features or modify existing ones, which can limit the app's ability to scale and evolve over time.
+- With navigation graph in place can improve user experience by allowing users to easily navigate between screens and tasks .Besides it provides a simplified and standardized approach to app navigation, making it easier for developers to build and maintain complex apps.
+It also helps to reduce the amount of code required to handle navigation, which can save development time and effort.
 - The Navigation Component in Android provides a framework for implementing navigation between screens in an application.
 It uses a Navigation Graph, which is an XML file that defines the navigation paths and destinations in an app.The first step in integrating the Navigation Graph is to create the graph file and define the navigation paths and destinations.
 This can be done using Android Studio's Navigation Editor, which provides a visual interface for designing the graph.
 - Once the Navigation Graph is created, the next step is to integrate it into the app's code.
 This involves using the Navigation Component APIs to load and navigate to the appropriate destination based on user input.
 - As an example , I have taken up SettingsFragment and UpdatePasswordFragment .
-To implement a navigation graph I have added these two files in the xml and defined an action from SettingsFragment to the UpdatePasswordFragment.Having done this, I added a **FragmentContainerView** in the SettingsActivity that will act as my NavHost. <br><br><br>
+To implement a navigation graph I have added these two files in the xml and defined an action from SettingsFragment to the UpdatePasswordFragment.Having done this, I added a **FragmentContainerView** in the SettingsActivity that will act as my NavHost.
 - The appropriate changes in `activity_settings.xml` is :
 ```xml
  <androidx.fragment.app.FragmentContainerView